cpoile/claudemacs/README.md

 - The Claudemacs session is based on Doom/Perspective workspace, and the Claude Code's `cwd` is the project's git-root (by default -- see below).
 - Why?
   - This allows you to have multiple workspaces in a monorepo, and a separate Claudemacs session per workspace, but each session will be correctly rooted to the project's git root.
-- If you don't use workspaces, the decision sequence is: Workspace name -> Perspective name -> project root dir name
+- If you don't use workspaces, the decision sequence is: Doom workspace -> Perspective name -> project root dir name
-- Open to adding other workspace package support, or options for other logic
+- Supports: Doom Emacs workspaces, perspective.el (vanilla), and fallback to project root

 --- Claude Code CWD ---